 Seed sowing

 If you sow the seeds of these flowers in February, thenOur petunias will bloom very early, and already in April-May they will please us with their first buds.
-But if there is no such possibility, the landing can be postponed until March.
-Worse from this will not happen.
-Considering that seedlings require a lot of sunlight (and in February it is still not enough), March seedlings not only catch up with the February seedling, but often distill it.
-For sowing seeds you can use small pots with drainage holes, seedlings or popular peat tablets now popular.
-If you plant seeds in plastic containers, then it must be treated with antiseptics (for example, potassium permanganate), and put a layer of thick paper on the bottom of the wooden boxes.
-Sow the seeds should be in the nutritious and loose ground, the layer of which should be at least six centimeters.
-For the cultivation of petunia seedlings, different soil mixtures are suitable, the main thing is that they are not alkaline and slightly acidic.
-In the packaging for planting the land is poured almost to the top, leaving open the sides of a half or two and a half centimeters.
-Before planting seeds, the ground is well sieved and moistened.
-Seeds of petunia are light-colored (they need light for germination), so they are not grounded or even sprinkled, but only pressed lightly for better contact with the soil.
-Since the seeds of this plant are very (even "through the chur") small, they are mixed with dry sand for uniform distribution on wet ground.
-Planting seeds in peat tablets, on each disk in a special groove neatly with tweezers put one grain each.
-After that, the planted seeds must be covered with paper or glass, creating a greenhouse effect (a high enough temperature is necessary to germinate the seeds).
-Some growers recommend using non-woven material (agrotex, geosad) for covering, considering that under this protection a more favorable climate for germination is created.
-They explain this by the fact that the necessary humidity is maintained, and petunia has the ability to "breathe".
-The most optimal temperature regime for the germination of seeds is from twenty to twenty-four degrees.
-Petunia of well-known old varieties may well be content with a lower temperature (but not below seventeen degrees).
-However, modern complex hybrids require constant high temperature, sufficient humidity and lighting.
-At a low temperature, they simply will not germinate, and at a higher seedlings they will be too elongated and susceptible to diseases.
-Watered planted seeds in no case it is impossible - with water they will go to the ground.
-To maintain a constant moisture, they need to be sprayed several times a day, by the way, water for spraying is not bad to add manganese.
-In such "right" conditions, petunia will necessarily germinate, and this will happen on the fifth, seventh day after sowing. petunia cultivation
+But if this is not possible, then planting can be postponed until March.
+It will not be worse.
+Considering that seedlings need a lot of sunlight (and in February it is not enough), March seedlings not only catch up with February seedlings, but often overtake them.
+For sowing seeds, you can use small bowls with drainage holes, seedling boxes or now popular peat tablets.
+If you plant seeds in plastic containers, then they must be treated with antiseptics (for example, potassium permanganate), and a layer of thick paper should be placed on the bottom of wooden boxes.
+Seeds should be sown in nutritious and loose soil, the layer of which should be at least six centimeters.
+Various soil mixtures are suitable for growing petunia seedlings, the main thing is that they are not alkaline and slightly acidic.
+The soil is poured into the planting container almost to the top, leaving the sides open at one and a half or two and a half centimeters.
+Before planting the seeds, the soil is thoroughly sifted and moistened.
+Petunia seeds are light-germinating (they need light to germinate), so they are not buried in the soil or even sprinkled, but only lightly pressed for better contact with the soil.
+Since the seeds of this plant are very (even "too much") small, they are mixed with dry sand for even distribution over the moist soil.
+When planting seeds in peat tablets, one grain is carefully placed in a special depression on each disk with tweezers.
+After this, the planted seeds must be covered with paper or glass, creating a greenhouse effect (a fairly high temperature is needed for seed germination).
+Some gardeners recommend using non-woven material (agrotex, geosad) for covering, believing that such protection creates a more favorable climate for germination.
+They explain this by the fact that this way the necessary humidity is maintained, and petunia has the opportunity to "breathe".
+The most optimal temperature regime for seed germination is from twenty to twenty-four degrees.
+Petunia of well-known old varieties can be quite content with a lower temperature (but not lower than seventeen degrees).
+However, modern complex hybrids require a constant high temperature, sufficient humidity and lighting.
+At low temperatures, they simply will not germinate, and at higher temperatures, the seedlings will be too elongated and susceptible to diseases.
+In no case should you water the planted seeds - they will go into the ground with the water.
+To maintain constant humidity, they need to be sprayed several times a day, by the way, it is a good idea to add potassium permanganate to the water for spraying.
+In such "correct" conditions, petunia will definitely germinate, and this will happen on the fifth, seventh day after sowing.petunia cultivation

 Seed care

-Immediately after germination of sprouting nonwoven fabricremove.
-If you use glass or transparent plastic for covering, it is removed gradually.
-First, the lid is removed once a day, leaving the shoots without shelter for about five or ten minutes, and then every week intervals are increased until the first real leaves appear on the seedlings.
-Only after that the shelter is removed completely.
-So the seedlings will be able to adapt to the room conditions and will not fall, which, alas, often happens.
-After the appearance of the first real leaflets, the petunia seedlings dive, planting them in individual containers (peat or disposable cups).
-Picks can also be carried out in a common, but larger container.
+Immediately after germination of seedlings, non-woventhe material is removed.
+If glass or transparent plastic is used for covering, it is removed gradually.
+First, the lid is removed once a day, leaving the seedlings without cover for about five or ten minutes, and then the intervals are increased each week until the first true leaves appear on the seedlings.
+Only after this is the cover removed completely.
+This way the seedlings will be able to adapt to indoor conditions and will not fall, which, unfortunately, often happens.
+After the first true leaves appear, the petunia seedlings are pricked out, planting them in individual containers (peat or disposable cups).
+The picking can also be done in a common, but larger container.
 However, in order for the plant to develop freely and be healthy, individual containers are preferable.
-Yes, and when transplanting into the open ground, it saves many problems.
-In order for the seedling to form good roots, it is advisable to deepen it slightly (up to a couple of real leaves).
-Experienced flower growers note that with this method of picking the transplanted sprouts do not lie down and do not get sick with a "black leg".
-For the successful cultivation of petunia seedlings, careful watering is necessary - timely and moderate.
-If the soil is allowed to dry, the seedlings will die, and the waterlogging of the soil will provide a "black leg", because of which small seedlings will begin to rot and fall.
+And when transplanting into open ground, this eliminates many problems.
+In order for the seedling to form good roots, it is advisable to deepen it a little during picking (up to a couple of true leaves).
+Experienced gardeners note that with this method of picking, transplanted shoots do not lodge and do not get sick with "black leg".
+For successful cultivation of petunia seedlings, careful watering is necessary - timely and moderate.
+If you let the soil dry out, the seedlings will die, and over-moistening the soil will provide "black leg", because of which small seedlings will begin to rot and fall.
 Petunia seedlings also need hardening.
-To do this, you can lower the temperature in the room, opening the window for ten minutes.
-Accustoming plants to a lower temperature, it is necessary to protect them from direct streams of cold air.
-Remember that only the room temperature should go down, but the seedlings and the earth do not.
-The first month of petunia seedlings grows slowly.
-But this should not frighten you - young petunia builds up the root system.
-A month and a half later, the above-ground part of the seedlings will actively grow and develop.
+To do this, you can lower the room temperature by opening the window for ten minutes.
+When accustoming plants to lower temperatures, you need to protect them from direct streams of cold air.
+Remember that only the room temperature should decrease, but not the seedlings and the ground.
+The first month, petunia seedlings grow slowly.
+But this should not scare you - young petunia is building up a root system.
+In about a month and a half, the above-ground part of the seedlings will begin to actively grow and develop.

 Seed dressing

-The pledge of abundantly flowering petunias is rich andcompetent additional fertilizing.
-Flower growers say that petunia is surprisingly "gluttonous", so feeding begins in a couple of weeks after the pick.
-Fertilize the seedlings under the root, and also make foliar top dressing on the leaves.
-You need to start with a foliar top dressing, as soon as the seedling gives three or four real leaves.
-Petunia is sprayed after two to three days, alternately changing fertilizers and growth stimulators.
-For this, any water-soluble complex mineral fertilizer (for example, nitroammophoska) can be used, but in a lower concentration.
-The main thing is that fertilizers contain nitrogen, responsible for the growth of seedlings. petunia
+The key to abundant flowering of petunias is rich andcompetent feeding.
+Florists say that petunia is surprisingly "gluttonous", so feeding begins a couple of weeks after picking.
+Fertilize the seedlings under the root, and also do foliar feeding on the leaves.
+You need to start with foliar feeding as soon as the seedling produces three or four true leaves.
+Petunia is sprayed every two or three days, alternately changing fertilizers and growth stimulants.
+For this, you can use any water-soluble complex mineral fertilizer (for example, nitroammophoska), but in a lower concentration.
+The main thing is that the fertilizers contain nitrogen, which is responsible for the growth of seedlings.petunia

 Helpful Tips